jlewi/foyle/docs/content/en/docs/blog/learning.md

 ---
-title: "We need copilots for devops so we can run all this software"
+title: "Without a copilot for devops we won't keep up"
 linkTitle: "Copilots for Devops"
 date: 2024-05-10
 author: "[Jeremy Lewi](https://lewi.us/about)"